HubertKrawczyk/spotify-lyrics-online/README.md

 A website that displays currently playing Spotify song and lyrics.

-The lyrics come from Genius.com and this app requires logging in to Genius (no web scrapping this time)
+The lyrics come from Genius.com and this app requires logging in to Genius (no web scrapping this time) (<u>Genius tokens never expire</u> so log in only once :) )